yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 - AI for accelerating scientific progress in all disciplines including AI-driven discovery and optimization.
 - Social, psychological and ethical aspects of AI, including human-machine interaction.
 - Topics related to AI education should have a research aspect for it to be eligible for this session.
-2. NSTC project exhibition with any topics.
+2. NSTC project exhibition with a project funded under the area of Intelligent Computing or Information Engineering.

 #### Submission

-The poster's size should be A1, language is English, including a title along with authors' names and afflictions.
+The poster's size should be A1, language is either Chinese or English, including a title along with authors' names and afflictions.
 We offer a [PowerPoint template](https://docs.google.com/presentation/d/17yOpgadtPBwS3zAoy23DtTxeMtN1ZCce/edit?usp=sharing&ouid=117648312492788736391&rtpof=true&sd=true) for your submission, which should be converted in a full-size PDF File and uploaded via this Google Forms link: [Upload URL](https://forms.gle/UTz9cqYwqAFmKYpV8).

 Accepted posters must have at least one author registering for the AI Forum.